I am Jose Torcal, a civil engineer with over seven years of experience working in sustainability and public space across four different countries

-My projects and interventions address climate change and improve our cities, starting from the community.
+My projects and interventions address climate change and improve our neighbourhoods, starting from the community.
 I have a strong commitment to collaborate across sectors and organizations to support the global movement towards sustainable communities.

-I love summer, cycling in the city and music.
-I play sax in the afrobeat band Tumako.
 I regularly share my thoughts in a newsletter called Nothing to declare.

 01